 Socially conscious Old Hollywood

-In The Devil and Miss Jones, Best Supporting Actor Oscar nominee Charles Coburn (actually, the film’s male lead) plays a mega-rich department store owner passing for a shoe clerk so he can figure out how to prevent his angry employees – among them supportive clerk Jean Arthur and recently fired agitator Robert Cummings – from unionizing.
-Until, that is, the millionaire is introduced to Spring Byington.
+In The Devil and Miss Jones, Best Supporting Actor Oscar nominee Charles Coburn (actually, the film’s male lead) plays a mega-rich department store owner passing for a shoe clerk so he can figure out how to prevent his employees – among them store clerk Jean Arthur and recently fired agitator Robert Cummings – from unionizing.
+Until, that is, the millionaire is introduced to a sweet-natured store clerk of a certain age, Spring Byington.

 In The Solid Gold Cadillac, Judy Holliday stars as a small stockholder fighting the good fight at a gigantic corporation.
 In Desk Set, Katharine Hepburn and Joan Blondell are two among a group of office workers who may become the victims of automation.

-In Baby Face, Barbara Stanwyck uses her shapely legs and other feminine wiles – including a bit of blackmail and extortion – to climb up the corporate ladder, while in How to Succeed in Business Without Really Trying, Machiavellian window cleaner Robert Morse places himself on the fast track to self-made-manliness.
+In the recently restored Baby Face, Barbara Stanwyck uses her shapely legs and other feminine wiles – including a bit of blackmail and extortion – to climb up the corporate ladder, while in How to Succeed in Business Without Really Trying, Machiavellian window cleaner Robert Morse places himself on the fast track to self-made-manhood.